QuickBooks Blog

 Spend some time looking at your cash flow problems and solutions and consider finding ways to make things clearer so you have a better understanding of your cash flow at any given time.
 Consider new accounting software that can track net cash flow and many other factors related to your business’s financial standing.
 Explore plans to see the many ways QuickBooks can help you stay in control of your business finances.

 Cash flow problems are easier to manage when they don’t come as a surprise.
-With QuickBooks Money, you’ll get insights to empower your decisions, and tools to help you when cash runs short.
+With QuickBooks Money, you’ll get insights to empower your decisions and tools to help you when cash runs short.

-QuickBooks Money: QuickBooks Money is a standalone Intuit offering that includes QuickBooks Payments and QuickBooks Checking.
+QuickBooks Money: QuickBooks Money is a standalone Intuit product that includes QuickBooks Payments, and currently does not connect with other QuickBooks products such as QuickBooks Online (and QuickBooks Checking), QuickBooks Self-Employed, or GoPayment.
 Intuit accounts are subject to eligibility criteria, credit, and application approval.
-Banking services provided by and the QuickBooks Visa® Debit Card is issued by Green Dot Bank, Member FDIC, pursuant to license from Visa U.S.A., Inc. Visa is a registered trademark of Visa International Service Association.
-QuickBooks Checking Deposit Account Agreement applies.
+Banking services provided by and QuickBooks Visa Debit Card are issued by Green Dot Bank, Member FDIC, pursuant to a license from Visa U.S.A.
+Inc. Visa is a registered trademark of Visa International Service Association.
+QuickBooks Money Deposit Account Agreement applies.
 Banking services and debit card opening are subject to identity verification and approval by Green Dot Bank.
-Money movement services are provided by Intuit Payments Inc., licensed as a Money Transmitter by the New York State Department of Financial Services.
-For more information about Intuit Payments' money transmission licenses, please visit
+Money movement services, including Same Day Deposit, are provided by Intuit Payments Inc., licensed as a Money Transmitter by the New York State Department of Financial Services.

 Recommended for you